20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 In captivity the ember tetra lifespan is around 2-3 years.

-I recommend a 10-gallon tank and the ideal ember tetra temperature is 26°C.
+I recommend a 10-gallon tank with an ideal temperature of 26°C.

 Ember Tetras, native to the freshwater ecosystems of South America, play a significant ecological role within their natural habitats.

-Ember Tetras are frequently observed in slow-moving streams, tributaries, and flooded forest zones illustrated by dense vegetation and leaf litter.
-They are known to inhabit both clear and tannin-stained waters, where they forage for small invertebrates, algae, and organic detritus.
+Ember Tetras are frequently observed in slow-moving streams, tributaries, and flooded forest zones, which are illustrated by dense vegetation and leaf litter.
+They inhabit clear and tannin-stained waters, where they forage for small invertebrates, algae, and organic detritus.

 Their presence in the food web helps support the diverse array of species that depend on them for sustenance, contributing to the overall biodiversity and ecological resilience of freshwater ecosystems.